uktrade/stream-zip/docs/get-started/advanced-usage.md

 This one size is used both for input - splitting or gathering any uncompressed data into `chunk_size` bytes before attempting to compress it, and in output - splitting or gathering any compressed data into `chunk_size` bytes before returning it to client code.

-There may be performance differences with a different `chunk_size` values.
+There may be performance differences with different `chunk_size` values.
 The default chunk_size may not be optimal for your use case.

 ## Extended timestamps